Graduate Program in Media Studies

-Applications for admission to the Master of Arts are due January 5 for the following Fall; the program accepts fall entrants only.
+Applications for admission to the Master of Arts are due January 5 for first consideration for the following fall; the program accepts fall entrants only.
+However, applications will be considered until the program is closed, and generous scholarships are awarded to eligible students who complete by April 1.
 Applicants should have a B.A., B.S. or B.F.A. from an accredited institution.
-Candidates submit (1) a statement of purpose in which they describe their interest in the program; (2) 10-20 pages of relevant writing sample(s), with emphasis on analytical writing about media; (3) transcripts of undergraduate coursework; and (4) three letters of recommendation.
+Candidates submit (1) a statement of purpose in which they describe their interest in the program; (2) 10–20 pages of relevant writing sample(s), with emphasis on analytical writing; (3) transcripts of undergraduate coursework; and (4) two letters of recommendation.
 All applicants follow the standard admission process for graduate programs at Pratt: see http://www.pratt.edu/apply.

 Jonathan Beller (Professor) is one of the foremost theorists of the visual turn and the attention economy.
 He works on the history of cinema and the way in which the screen-image has altered all aspects of social life.
 These alterations range from the lived experiences of gender, sexuality and race, to the socio-economic reorganization of peoples, governments and the environment.
 His research and pedagogy is undertaken with a commitment to those struggling for social justice in what he calls “the world-media system.”
 Books and edited volumes include The Cinematic Mode of Production: Attention Economy and the Society of the Spectacle; Acquiring Eyes: Philippine Visuality, Nationalist Struggle and the World-Media System; and Feminist Media Theory (a special issue of The Scholar and Feminist Online).
 His current book projects are entitled The Rain of Images and Computational Capital.
 Beller also serves on the Editorial Collective of the internationally recognized journal Social Text, and is the current director of The Graduate Program in Media Studies.
 He teaches Mediologies I and a variety of electives.